eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/tutorial_how_to_create_a_vehicle_model.md

       ```

-  The root model of the Vehicle Model tree should be called _Vehicle_ by convention and is specified, by setting parent to `None`.
+  The root model of the _Vehicle Model_ tree should be called _Vehicle_ by convention and is specified, by setting parent to `None`.
 For all other models a parent model must be specified as the 2nd argument of the `Model` constructor, as can be seen by the `Cabin` and the `Seat` models above.

-  A singleton instance of the Vehicle Model called `vehicle` is created at the end of the file.
-This instance is supposed to be used in the Vehicle Apps.
-Creating multiple instances of the Vehicle Model should be avoided for performance reasons.
+  A singleton instance of the _Vehicle Model_ called `vehicle` is created at the end of the file.
+This instance is supposed to be used in the _Vehicle Apps_.
+Creating multiple instances of the _Vehicle Model_ should be avoided for performance reasons.

 ## Add a Vehicle Service

-Vehicle Services provide service interfaces to control actuators or to trigger (complex) actions.
+_Vehicle Services_ provide service interfaces to control actuators or to trigger (complex) actions.
 E.g. they communicate with the vehicle internals networks like CAN or Ethernet, which are connected to actuators, electronic control units (ECUs) and other vehicle computers (VCs).
-They may provide a simulation mode to run without a network interface.
-Vehicle services may feed data to the Data Broker and may expose gRPC endpoints, which can be invoked by Vehicle Apps over a Vehicle Model.
+They may provide a simulation mode to run without a network interface. _Vehicle Services_ may feed data to the Data Broker and may expose gRPC endpoints, which can be invoked by _Vehicle Apps_ over a _Vehicle Model_.

-In this section, we add a Vehicle Service to the Vehicle Model.
+In this section, we add a _Vehicle Service_ to the _Vehicle Model_.

 1. Create a new folder `proto` under `my_vehicle_model/my_vehicle_model`.
 2. Copy your proto file under `my_vehicle_model/my_vehicle_model/proto`